 Possibility is not a goal, agenda, or intention.
-It is a space of freedom, a field of potential and openness where anything can surface, be witnessed, and be heard.
-The test involves our ability to be with what arises, stay with it, and to sustain possibility.
+It is spaciousness, freedom, a field of potential and openness where anything can surface, be witnessed, and be heard.
+The test involves our ability to be with what arises, stay with it, and sustain possibility.

-We can now “be with” what we do not understand or what we do not want to hear.
+We can now “be with” what we do not understand, agree with, or do not want to hear.
 We can stay with things to see through them.
 We can be with others’ views, concerns, and commitments as they hold them.
 We can be with another’s views as valid and other beings as legitimate.
 We navigate life differently: